-Dr. Kathy Powers is an Assistant Professor who specializes in international relations.
+Dr. Kathy Powers is an Associate Professor who specializes in international relations.
 She earned a B.A. in Political Science and International Studies with an emphasis in East Asia from Northwestern University.
 Dr. Powers has an M.A. in Political Science with an emphasis in American Politics and Political Economy from the State University of New York at Stony Brook and earned a doctorate from Ohio State University.
-Her doctoral fields of specialization included International Relations and International Political Economy.
-Much of her present research still focuses on International Relations specifically regarding the relationship between trade and conflict, international organizations and international law as well as human rights and restorative justice.
-Her research focuses on international cooperation specifically institutional design in world politics.
-Dr. Powers is interested in the determinants of institutional creation, change, effects and termination.
-She specifically examines the consequences of economic institutions transformation into military organizations on conflict and how the design of the institutions of justice like war crimes tribunals, truth commissions and international courts influence whether victims of human rights violations seek reparations and are awarded them globally.
-Dr. Powers has published her research in journals such as the Journal of Peace Research, International Interactions, Review of International Studies and Journal of Conflict Resolution.
+Her doctoral fields of specialization include International Relations and International Political Economy.
+Much of her present research focuses on international organizations and international law with respect to human rights and restorative justice as well as trade and conflict.
+Dr. Powers is interested in the determinants of institutional creation, change, effects and termination in general.
+She specifically examines the institutional and legal determinants of global reparations efforts following mass human rights violations, the independence of international organizations and how economic institutions that transform into military organizations impact war.
+Dr. Powers has published her research in journals such as Journal of Conflict Resolution, Journal of Peace Research, International Interactions, Foreign Policy Analysis, NAACP Special Edition and the Review of International Studies.
 The National Science Foundation has supported her research.
+She is the 2013 recipient of the UNM OSET New Faculty University Teaching Award and the 2010 recipient of the Faculty of Color Teaching Award from The Project for New Mexico Graduates of Color (PNMGC).
+Dr. Powers also holds affiliated appointments in the UNM Program of Africana Studies and the School of Law.

 Prakash Adhikhari, Wendy L. Hansen and Kathy L. Powers.
 “The Demand for Reparations: Determinants of Transitional Justice in the Aftermath of the Nepali Civil War.”
 Accepted for publication at the Journal of Conflict Resolution, forthcoming.